 Dr Babu-Narayan is experienced in teaching in a number of settings, including:

-- Lecturing for a cardiovascular BSc module for Imperial College London (and starting October 2017, one of four leads in a new MSc in Cardiovascular Innovations at Imperial)
+- Lecturing for a cardiovascular BSc module for Imperial College London Adult Congenital Heart Disease

-- Contributing to to patient projects, conferences for primary and secondary school pupils, arts projects and the Imperial College Science Festival
+Contributing to patient projects, conferences for primary and secondary school pupils, art projects and the Imperial College Science Festival

 One-to-one practical teaching for medical staff specialising in adult congenital outpatient clinics and CMR technicians Web-based teaching, with various lectures available to view online at www.scmr.org